 Reduce cost and achieve greater cost effectiveness in Federal expenditures

 Home Forward aligns our housing resources with the services of jurisdictional and community partners in order to maximize impact and effectiveness.
 In an effort to reduce costs and increase efficiencies, Home Forward uses MTW authortiy to allow alternate inspection standards for units assisted with rent assistance, including Program Based Assistance Units, where we contract out resources to be administered by partners.
 Rather than requiring full Housing Quality Standards (HQS) inspections, Home Forward requires that these units meet the habitability standards, unit inspection requirement, and lead-based paint visual assessment requirements of HUD’s Homelessness Prevention and Rapid Re-Housing Program.
 In cases where the unit is subject to Uniform Physical Condition Standards, Real Estate Assessment Center (REAC), or other inspections as part of the Low-Income Housing Tax Credit compliance obligations, Home Forward will not require HQS inspections.
 Alternative inspections are recorded in the tenant file to demonstrate compliance.
 Staff from jurisdictional and community providers are able to arrange for and conduct required inspections themselves, in conjunction with other required visits to the assisted units, which is often more efficient and allows clients to move in faster than if they had to wait for a scheduled Home Forward inspection.
-These alternate inspection requirements ensure housing standards while increasing efficiency and cost effectiveness.
+These alternate inspection requirements ensure housing standards are met while increasing efficiency and cost effectiveness.

 Changes or modifications: